 Don’t Give Up!
 We Are In This Together

 Remember, we are not alone.
 Take care of yourself.
-Reach out to your friends when you feel lonely; there is a chance they feel isolated as well and could use a conversation.
+Reach out to your friends when you feel lonely; there is a chance they feel isolated and could use a conversation.

 We may miss our favorite activities, but soon they will return.
 But right now, we need to take precautions not only for ourselves but for the ones we love.
-Science is real, and we need to listen, so we can get through this pandemic as quickly as we can.
+Science is accurate, and we need to listen to get through this pandemic as quickly as possible.

 Soon we will be traveling again; don’t give up on your travel dreams.
 If you’re feeling depressed, look at photos of past trips.
-I discovered some lost images, and by scrolling through them, it brought back memories and filled me with joy and hope.
+I discovered some lost images, and scrolling through them brought back memories and filled me with joy and hope.